 - Under Database Version, click the MySQL 5.7 engine for the instance.

-- Use the Settings page, set your instance to be single-zone, with 10GB storage and a shared core type (do not use the large default type).
+- Use the Settings page, set your instance to be single-zone, with 10GB storage and select the shared core machine type.

 - Under Labels, set Key to Name and Value to Test.